-As contemplative care practices becomes an increasing presence in American society, there is both the opportunity and the need to integrate practitioners into traditional medical settings, serving as contempaltive caregivers, and to bring contemplative compassionate care into hospitals, hospices and homes.
-Working in tandem with each of our partner institutions, we create a Contemplative Care Program that meets these goals and needs.
+As Contemplative Care practices become an increasing presence in American society, there is both the opportunity and the need to integrate practitioners, serving as contemplative caregivers, into hospitals, hospices and homes.
+Working in tandem with each of our partner institutions, we create programing that addresses the ever growing need to heal the current healthcare system.

-We provide our student contemplative caregivers to the patients and staff in its hospice residence, in patient unit, nursing homes, and to its home care patients and families.
-The nurse manager of their hospice residence states that our caregivers “transform the whole residence.
-When they are here, we all feel held.”
+We provide contemplative caregivers in training to the patients and staff in its hospice residence, patient unit, nursing homes, and to its home care patients and families as well.
+Their hospice residence Nurse Manager states that our caregivers “transform the whole residence.
+When they are here, we all feel held.

 Icahn School of Medicine at Mount Sinai is internationally recognized as a leader in groundbreaking clinical and basic science research and is known for its innovative approach to medical education.
 With a faculty of more than 3,400 in 38 clinical and basic science departments and centers, Mount Sinai ranks among the top 20 medical schools in receipt of National Institutes of Health grants.
 In its 2012 “America’s Best Graduate Schools” issue, U.S. News & World Report ranks the Icahn School of Medicine 18th out of 126 medical schools nationwide.